yegor256/blog/_drafts/_factory.md

 }
 {% endhighlight %}

-And would use an instance of class `Colors` instead of a static faсtory method inside `Color`:
+And we would use an instance of class `Colors` instead of a static faсtory method inside `Color`:

 {% highlight java %}
 colors.make(0xBF1932);
 {% endhighlight %}

-However, this still is not really an object-oriented way of thinking, because we're taking the decision making away from the object it belongs to.
-Either through a static factory method `make()` or a new class `Colors`&mdash;doesn't really matter how&mdash;we tear our objects into pieces.
-The first piece is the one that is the object and the second one is the decision making algorithm that stays somewhere else.
+However, this is still not really an object-oriented way of thinking, because we're taking the decision-making away from the object it belongs to.
+Either through a static factory method `make()` or a new class `Colors`&mdash;it doesn't really matter how&mdash;we tear our objects into two pieces.
+The first piece is the the object itself and the second one is the decision making algorithm that stays somewhere else.

-A much more object-oriented design would be to put that logic into the object of class `PantoneColor`, which would be decorating the original `RGBColor`:
+A much more object-oriented design would be to put the logic into an object of class `PantoneColor` which would decorate the original `RGBColor`:

 {% highlight java %}